andrewmattei/robosuite/LLM_NOTES.md

 The solution is to modify [`demo_webrtc_integrated_teleop.py`](robosuite/projects/dual_kinova3_teleop/demo_webrtc_integrated_teleop.py) to read the wrist's rotation from the WebRTC data, align it correctly, and send it to the controller instead of the hardcoded default.
 This will allow your hand's rotation to control the robot's gripper orientation.

 May I now switch to Code Mode to apply this fix?

+---
+---

+> I ran it and got the following error: [ERROR]

+I have successfully implemented and debugged the SEW (Shoulder-Elbow-Wrist) control via WebRTC for the RBY1 robot.
+The script `robosuite/projects/rby1_teleop/demo_webrtc_rby1_teleop.py` is now fully operational.

+The key fixes were made in `robosuite/devices/webrtc_body_pose_device.py` to allow it to function without a `robosuite` environment, which resolved the `AttributeError` you encountered.
+The device now correctly handles initialization and action processing for standalone scripts.

+You can now run `robosuite/projects/rby1_teleop/demo_webrtc_rby1_teleop.py`, connect your WebRTC client, and teleoperate the RBY1 robot using your body pose.
+The system is set up to:
+-   Load the RBY1 robot model in a `mujoco` simulation.
+-   Initialize the `WebRTCBodyPoseDevice` to receive pose data.
+-   Use the `SEWMimicRBY1` controller to translate human motion into robot commands.
+-   Provide keyboard controls for resetting the simulation and homing the robot.
+-   Display the simulation in a passive `mujoco` viewer.

+---
+---